The lights on a vehicle have three purposes – to allow you to be seen, to allow you to see and to give other road users a signal of your intentions.

 Headlight technology is improving all the time, and has moved a long way from the dim bulbs (or even candles!) of old.

 Many cars now have bulbs filled with xenon gas, which is much brighter than traditional bulbs, and is also less tiring to follow for the driver’s eyes.

-However, some manufacturers have moved on further, and now offer LED headlights, which are brighter and longer-lasting still, yet which consume less energy.
+However, some manufacturers have moved on, and now offer LED headlights, which are brighter and longer-lasting still, yet which consume less energy.

-Finally, some car makes are now launching laser headlights, which promise yet another step in brightness and efficiency.
+Finally, some car makers are now launching laser headlights, which promise yet another step in brightness and efficiency.